 I have come across many suggestions and posts where best places to travel alone were not the kind of places which have good public transport system.
 I consider a place good for solo female travel which gives you the freedom to do things in many ways.
 Where you have the option to do things as you wish without depending on one thing.
 A beautiful place or popular place doesn’t qualify for solo traveling.

-After traveling for so many years, I can list some of my favorite solo female travel destinations in India.
+After traveling for so many years, I am listing some of my favorite solo female travel destinations in India.
 These are good for anyone traveling alone in India, these are safe as well as budget friendly.
 Here are some very useful tips for planning your first solo trip.

 These are my 20 favorite destinations for traveling solo in India